TahaHaris/TahaHaris/README.md

 ## About Me

 Hi!
 I'm currently pursuing a degree in Electrical and Computer Engineering at UT Austin.
-I'm passionate about building intelligent, hardware-focused systems, with strong interests in embedded systems, power systems, PCB design, and robotics.
+I'm passionate about building intelligent, hardware-focused systems, with strong interests in embedded systems, power systems/electronics, PCB design, and robotics.

 I enjoy working on hands-on projects that blend software and hardware — from microcontroller-based applications and IoT devices to custom PCBs and control systems.
 I'm especially interested in low-level development, real-time systems, and how embedded technology powers the world around us.